traderplanet/quickiebar/readme.txt

 === QuickieBar  ===
 Contributors: philbaylog
-Tags: bar, conversion, drop-down, header, opt-in, opt in, notification, top bar, hello bar, header bar, conversion bar, drop down bar
+Tags: bar, conversion, drop-down, notification, opt-in bar, opt in bar, notification bar, top bar, hello bar, header bar, conversion bar, drop down bar
 Requires at least: 3.8
 Donate Link: http://quickiebar.com/pricing
 Tested up to: 4.1.1
-Stable tag: 1.2.0
+Stable tag: 1.3.0
 License: GPLv2

 QuickieBar makes it easy for you to convert visitors by adding an attractive and easily customizable conversion bar to the top or bottom of your site.